unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 Uno.Resizetizer is a set of MSBuild tasks to manage the assets of an app.
 Using this package, it is not needed to care about generating and maintaining different image sizes/scaling and create a splash screen plumbing.
 It is only needed to provide an `svg` file and the tool will take care of the rest.

+Starting Uno Platform 4.8, the solution template includes Uno.Resizetizer by default.
+If you want to use it with an application created from an earlier version of Uno Platform, you can follow the steps below.

+> [!TIP]
-This tutorial will walk through how to use it on your Uno Platform app.
-To create an app, make sure to visit [our getting started tutorials](xref:Uno.GetStarted).
+> To create an app, make sure to visit [our getting started tutorials](xref:Uno.GetStarted).

-## Installation
+## Manual Installation

 Uno.Resizeter is delivered [through NuGet](https://www.nuget.org/packages/Uno.Resizetizer).
 In order to install it you can either download it using your IDE (this will be showed in the next steps) or added directly on your `.csproj` as showed in the [NuGet page](https://www.nuget.org/packages/Uno.Resizetizer/).